Boy Abunda: Career

+After 23 years in ABS-CBN, Abunda broke the speculations as he returned to his home network, GMA, on December 15, 2022, as part of its retrenchment program caused by the ABS-CBN shutdown from the Philippine Congress that junked the new legislative franchise to operate.
+He marked his free-to-air television comeback via Fast Talk with Boy Abunda in 2023.
+However, GMA Network gave him permission to return to ABS-CBN for hosting the Vilma Santos's 60th anniversary special, Anim na Dekada… Nag iisang Vilma.

+'Bilang'

+Abunda, in joint venture with Star Music composed his first single, disco-pop 'Bilang' for Pride Month.
+He is credited with the lyrics and overall production of the six-soundtrack extended play ‘Say It Clear Say It Loud.’

 Personal life

 Abunda is openly gay and has been in a relationship with partner Elmer "Bong" Quintana since 1983.
-Although Abunda is a practicing Catholic and Marian devotee, he is a supporter of LGBT rights and same-sex marriage, expressing disagreement with the Church's stand on homosexuality.
+Although Abunda is a practicing Catholic Church and Marian devotee, he is a supporter of LGBTQ rights by country or territory and same-sex marriage, expressing disagreement with the Church's stand on homosexuality.
 He denounced the 2016 Orlando Nightclub Shooting, which has been recorded as the deadliest incident of violence against LGBT people in the United States.

 On June 23, 2010, Abunda became a part-time professor at Philippine Women's University, teaching radio and television to Communication Arts students.
 He currently resides in Quezon City.

 Abunda's sister, Maria Fe Abunda, currently serves as a congresswoman for Eastern Samar.
 She had previously served as the mayor of Borongan.

 In 2014, Abunda was hospitalised due to a liver problem.